 ~ Jojen Reed

-Jeremiah is working on a high throughput project identifying small molecule immunomodulators that can selectively activate or inhibit specific immunological pathways in combination with known pattern receptor agonists.
+Jeremiah leads a high throughput screening project identifying small molecule immunomodulators that can selectively enhance or inhibit specific immunological pathways in combination with known pattern receptor agonists.
 These will be used as novel adjuvants that aid vaccines, whether by decreasing inflammation or by increasing the efficacy of vaccines.
 In particular, he is looking to test the best immunomodulators so that we can create new and improved vaccines for the flu and for COVID-19.
 Enhancing compounds from his screen could be used for other applications such as cancer immunotherapy or autoimmunity.